NexusSW/lxd-common/README.md

 You're covered.
 You provide the credentials and we'll provide the agnostic API.

-Coming soon: native clustering support

-* (as you would guess) automatic failover of a container when a host goes offline
-* While LXD used to be utilized by larger tools such as juju, openstack & kubernetes to deploy smaller dev-station deployments, LXD will soon be able to 'utilize' and 'deploy' those larger tools without dedicating the host metal or cloud instances to those tools.
-* (role reversal) It'll be your choice who drives:  LXD or those other utilities.

-You'll no longer have to dedicate your metal, or your cloud instances to these large scale deployments.
-They can do other things, too, by containerizing all the things.

 ## Usage

 This gem is split up into 2 functional areas:  Driver and Transport.
 Constructing a driver object does require some environment specific information.
 But once you have the driver object constructed, all else is generic.